Botanical Name: Cycas revoluta

 This plant doesn't really like to be disturbed, so repot only when necessary.
 Pruning can be done anytime to remove dead fronds.

-CAUTION: All parts of this plant are poisonous, especially the seeds.
-Keep it out of the reach of children and pets that may play with or ingest this plant.
+Is Sago Palm poisonous?
+Yes.
+All parts of Cycas revoluta are poisonous, especially the seeds which can be lethal.
+Keep it out of the reach of children, cats and dogs that may play with or ingest this plant.

 Origin: Tropical Asia